Protection from Abuse: How the Law Works in Maine

 - kidnapping you or treating you like a prisoner

-- frightening you by threatening to do serious violence to you, your pet or someone else
+- frightening you by threatening to do serious violence to you, your pet or someone else; this includes threats made to or through a third person

 - sexually assaulting you